Grahovo (region): Geography

 Grahovo field is a small karst field in the northwestern part of Montenegro, not far from the border with Bosnia and Herzegovina northeast of Orjen.
-It covers an area of 6.4 km2, stretches for 7 kilometers and is 1.5 kilometers wide.
-The altitude of the field is 695–780 meters.
+It covers an area of 6.4 km2, stretches for 7 km and is 1.5 km wide.
+The altitude of the field is 695–780 m.
 It is close to the Risan Bay, which is 6.5 km away.
 Northeast of the field is the vast karst plateau of Katun Karst and Banjan, and to the west rises Orjen (1894 m) and its branches.

-The field was formed in limestones of Cretaceous age, on the border with dolomites, and its bottom was covered with fluvioglacial deposits of the Orient Glacia, with an average thickness of 10 meters.
+The field was formed in limestones of Cretaceous age, on the border with dolomites, and its bottom was covered with fluvioglacial deposits of the Orient Glacia, with an average thickness of 10 m.
 Grahovo field belongs to the group of periodically flooded karst fields, so there are well-developed industries such as farming and livestock.

 The Grahovo river flows through it, on which an artificial lake for watering was built.
-It has an average temperature of 2 °C in January and 23 °C in July.
+It has an average temperature of 2 C in January and 23 C in July.
 The annual rainfall is 2895 mm.
 The fields occupy 50% of the field area, and the rest are meadows.

 On the northern edge of the field is the springs of Grabovica, Grahovo River and Čeline.
 There is also an archeological site in the field - the Petkovići necropolis and the Grahovo settlement.
 A Stećak can be found in the Saint Nikola Church of Grahovo.

 In the past, the borders to the south and east were different.
 The region was inhabited by the Riđani a tribe-clan that had assimilated or migrated by the end of the 17th century.
 Mountain ranges, Mt.
 Njegoš and Mt.
 Somina form a natural border to the north.
 Brekovac, Bratogošti, and Tisovac extend down to Trebišnjica and Bilećko Lake from the northwest to the southwest border.
 The southern and eastern boundaries of Banjani travel over hilly terrain, with no major natural barriers.

 The Region of Grahovo is determined by the following settlements that were part of the Municipality which was abolished in 1960, The settlements are Balosave, Bare, Broćanac, Vilusi, Grahovac, Grahovo, Gornje Polje, Dolovi, Zagora, Zaslap, Jabuke, Nudo, Podbužer, Riječani and Spila.